pwinston/webmon/README.md

 current process has finished its bootstrapping phase.
 ```

 Probably the same `__main__` problem as above.
-Napari ran a second time, created `SharedMemoryMonitor` a second time.
+Napari ran a second time,
+which created `SharedMemoryMonitor` a second time, which forked a second
+time.
 A fork loop basically.

 # Future Work